Boris Vysheslavtsev

-Boris Petrovich Vysheslavtsev (Бори́с Петро́вич Вышесла́вцев; 1877–1954) was a Russian philosopher who belonged to the Russian Silver Age and Renaissance of Religion and Philosophy.
+Boris Petrovich Vysheslavtsev (Бори́с Петро́вич Вышесла́вцев; 1877– October 5, 1954) was a Russian philosopher who belonged to the Russian Silver Age and Renaissance of Religion and Philosophy.

 Life

 He did his doctorate on Fichte in 1914 and became a lecturer, later professor in the philosophy of law at Moscow University.
 In September 1922, he became one of a group of prominent writers, scholars and intellectuals who were sent into forced exile on the so-called "philosophers' ships".
 He emigrated first to Berlin, then in 1924 to Paris.
 He spent most of his life at the Orthodox Theological Institute.
 While in Paris, he published the book The Ethics of a Transfigured Eros (1931).
 This book deals with the Christianisation of Freudian sublimation and is universally considered Vysheslavtsev's best work.
 He is noted for an attempt to apply concepts of depth psychology to ethics and to the interpretation of Christian doctrine.

+During World War II, Vysheslavtsev collaborated with the Nazis, helping them write anti-Soviet propaganda.
+After the war, he fled to Switzerland to avoid prosecution.